urbit/urbit.org-reloaded/content/using/install.md

 `~dasres-ragnep-lislyt-ribpyl--mosnyx-bisdem-nidful-marzod`

-Comets are disposable, free identities that anyone can make to join the live network and try things out.
+Comets are disposable, free identities that can be used to quickly join the network and try things out.

 ### Booting a comet